awslabs/aws-athena-query-federation/athena-example/README.md

     /**
      * Used to get the partitions that must be read from the request table in order to satisfy the requested predicate.
      *
-     * @param constraintEvaluator Used to apply partition pruning constraints.
      * @param blockWriter Used to write rows (partitions) into the Apache Arrow response.
      * @param request Provides details of the catalog, database, and table being queried as well as any filter predicate.
      * @note Partitions are partially opaque to Amazon Athena in that it only understands your partition columns and
      * how to filter out partitions that do not meet the query's constraints.
 Any additional columns you add to the
      * partition data are ignored by Athena but passed on to calls on GetSplits.
+Also note tat the BlockWriter handlers
+     * automatically constraining and filtering out values that don't satisfy the query's predicate.
+This is how we
+     * we accomplish partition pruning.
+You can optionally retreive a ConstraintEvaluator from BlockWriter if you have
+     * your own need to apply filtering in Lambda.
+Otherwise you can get the actual preducate from the request object
+     * for pushing down into the source you are querying.
      */
     @Override
-    public void getPartitions(ConstraintEvaluator constraintEvaluator, BlockWriter blockWriter, GetTableLayoutRequest request) {}
+    public void getPartitions(BlockWriter blockWriter, GetTableLayoutRequest request) {}

     /**
      * Used to split-up the reads required to scan the requested batch of partition(s).